neicnordic/ahm18.neic.nordforsk.org/teambuilding.md

 ### Format
 Quiz tournament using "Speedquizzing", see videos of the format here: [http://www.speedquizzing.com/](http://www.speedquizzing.com/). <br>
 Each team will have to use one smartphone for joining the quiz.
-Download the app from you app-sotre to prepare.
+Download the app from you app-store to prepare.
 Search for "speedquizzing". <br>

 We will put together teams mixing projects as much as possible.
 Which team you are inn will be announced closer to the day.

 ### Contributing
 We enourage all that have good quiz-questions to contribute!
-As a thanks for the contribution you are allowed to answer to your own quiz-question :).
+As a thanks for the contribution you are allowed to answer your own quiz-question :).
 Please drop us a message on #ahm-social, or send us an email (do not post the question on the slack-channel! :) )

 Type of questions:
 * Multiple choice (2 minimum, 6 maximum)